-Find out how to cook sauerkraut, how to buy and store it, its nutritional benefits as well as where it comes from and how to easily include it in your diet.
-The post also contains 5 sauerkraut recipes.
+Find out how to cook sauerkraut, how to serve it, its nutritional benefits as well as how to buy it.
+The post also contains sauerkraut recipes.

 What is sauerkraut

 Sauerkraut ('sour cabbage' in German) is fermented cabbage which is made by combining 2 ingredients: shredded raw cabbage with salt and pressing the mixture down to release water and encourage fermentation which happens over several days.